input-output-hk/Alonzo-testnet/Alonzo-exercises/3_Alonzo-blue-exercise-3.md

 ### Prerequisites

 - Complete Exercise Sheet 1
-- Start a passive Cardano node, ensure that you use the latest tagged version [alonzo-blue2.0](https://github.com/input-output-hk/cardano-node/releases/tag/alonzo-blue2.0) of the node and cli.
+- Ensure that you have the latest tagged version of the node and CLI (at the time of writing, this was [alonzo-blue2.0](https://github.com/input-output-hk/cardano-node/releases/tag/alonzo-blue2.0))
 - Make sure you have some Alonzo Blue test ada
 - Read the tutorial information on:
 	- Payment addresses